 Train group arrive at Dandong at 7:00am for Chinese border control then depart for Sinuiju at 10:30am for the extensive border control from the DPRK side

-Flight takers depart Beijing Airport Terminal 2 on Air Koryo at 12:55pm (meet the group at Air Koryo check in counter).
+Flight takers depart Beijing Airport Terminal 2 on Air Koryo at 1:00pm (Meet group at Air Koryo check in counter).